Seagate/cloudfuse/README.md

   - Streaming: If 0MB are selected, streaming will not cache any blocks.
 * Save your changes for the GUI to write your new config file.

-If you wish to manually configure the config file without the GUI, you can find instructions [here](https://github.com/Seagate/cloudfuse/wiki/Config-File).
+You can also manually configure the config file without the GUI, you can find instructions [here](https://github.com/Seagate/cloudfuse/wiki/Config-File).

 ## Basic Use
 ### Linux
-Launch the provided GUI and check the configs are set from the above instructions in Config.
+Launch the provided GUI and and use the [Config instructions above](/Config) to configure the settings.
 * `To mount`
   - Through the main window in the GUI, browse to the location you want your cloud to be mounted, then select the EMPTY folder you want.
+    You may need to create this folder.
-  - In the drop down menu, select the type of cloud you have, either an S3 Bucket or Azure Blob Storage, then mount the cloud.
+  - In the drop down menu, select the type of cloud you have, S3 or Azure, then click `mount`.
   - You should now see your data in the folder you selected.
 * `To unmount`
-  - Through the main window in the GUI, browse to the folder your mounted cloud resides and select it.
+  - Through the main window in the GUI, browse to your mounted folder and select it.
   - Select the type of cloud you have, S3 or Azure.
   - Click the unmount mutton.
-  - The folder the cloud was in should now be empty.
+  - The mount folder should now be empty.

 ### Windows
-Note: Make sure WinSFP is installed in the setup section dedicated to Windows.
+Note: Make sure WinSFP is installed in the [install isntructions](/Installation).
 * `To Mount`
-  - Launch the provided GUI escalated with admin rights (this is for the windows service option).
+  - Run the provided GUI with admin rights (this is for the windows service option).
   - To attach your cloud to a folder, browse to the location you want your cloud to mount and make sure that directory is empty.
   - Select the type of cloud you want, either S3 or Azure.
   - Click mount.
-  - You will see an error if you did not launch the GUI with admin rights, if this happens just relaunch the GUI by right-clicking and selecting 'Run as Administrator'.
+  - You will see an error if you did not launch the GUI with admin rights, if this happens just relaunch the GUI by right-clicking the GUI icon and selecting 'Run as Administrator'.

 * `To Unmount`
   - Launch the provided GUI with admin rights.
-  - Through the main window of the GUI, browse to the cloud you want unmounted and select that folder
+  - Through the main window of the GUI, browse to the folder you want unmounted and select it.
   - Select the type of cloud you have mounted, either S3 or Azure.
   - Click unmount.

-If you do not desire to use the GUI to mount/unmount your cloud, please refer to Command Line Interface Operations below.
+You can also use the [command line interface](/command-line-interface-operations) to mount and unmount.

 ## Health Monitor
 Cloudfuse also supports a health monitor.
 It allows customers gain more insight into how their Cloudfuse instance is behaving with the rest of their machine.
 Visit [here](https://github.com/Seagate/cloudfuse/wiki/Health-Monitor) to set it up.

-## Command Line Interface Operations
+## Command Line Interface

-### Linux Commands:
+### Linux:
 The general format of the Cloudfuse Linux commands is `cloudfuse [command] [arguments] --[flag-name]=[flag-value]`
 * `help` - Help about any command